 How to make this recipe

-Step 1: Combine ground pork, garlic, onion, carrots, scallions, salt, pepper, soy sauce, and oyster sauce in a bowl.
+Step 1: Combine ground pork, garlic, onion, carrots, scallions, salt, pepper, soy sauce, and oyster sauce in a large bowl.
 Mix until thoroughly combined.

 Step 3: Fold the bottom of the wrapper over the filling.